adamnoto/tripisco-api-docs/source/includes/_hotels_detail.md

 check_out_time | String | Scheduled time of check-out
-area_info | String[] | Array of places of interest around the property images | Object[] | Array of object for image consisting the URL, thumbnail and caption rooms | Object[] | Array of object representing each room available for booking
+area_info | String[] | Array of places of interest around the property images | Object[] | Array of object for image consisting the URL, thumbnail and caption rooms | Object | Representing each room available for booking with the room type code as the key, and the whole room body as the value

 ### `area_info` Array